wuzikang961215/ResearchPaperClustering/README.md

 (Introduction and how to run instructions will be added here once the project is complete.)

 ## Steps to Run the Project

 1. **Setup the Environment**:
     - Create a virtual environment:
-      ```bash
-      python -m venv env
-      ```
-    - Activate the virtual environment:
-      ```bash
-      source env/bin/activate  # On Windows use `env\Scripts\activate`
-      ```
-    - Install the required packages:
-      ```bash
-      pip install -r requirements.txt
-      ```

-2. **Extract Abstracts**:
-    - Run the data extraction script to extract abstracts from the PDF files:
-      ```bash
-      python src/data_processing.py
-      ```

-3. **Testing**:
-    - Run the test script to verify the extraction process:
-      ```bash
-      python tests/test.py
-      ```

-## Future Work
-- Further refinement of text preprocessing steps, including stop words removal and case normalization.
-- Implementation of clustering algorithms to group similar research papers.
-- Visualization of clustering results using dimensionality reduction techniques.

-## Contributions
-Feel free to contribute to this project by creating issues or submitting pull requests.
-Any contributions are welcome!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Exploration Process

-### Current Progress

-# Research Paper Clustering

-## Overview

-(Introduction and how to run instructions will be added here once the project is complete.)

-## Steps to Run the Project

-1. **Setup the Environment**:
-    - Create a virtual environment: